 Using ‘normal’ models and ending the buzzword associated with ‘clean’ beauty – this skincare D2C has a big social media presence.

 Taking things one step at a time – Seasonly has added English to their originally French website to start their journey into cross-border ecommerce.

 The future of D2C

 It’s not hard to see how the D2C business model is advantageous for brand owners.
-Full control over your manufacturing, distribution and the direct contact with your end consumer means businesses get full control.
+Full control over your manufacturing, distribution, and direct contact with your end consumer means businesses get full control.

-It’s also a sign of the times with a pandemic changing consumer buying behaviour now more than ever – more manufacturers will likely turn to D2C ecommerce to sell directly to their customers.
+It’s also a sign of the times with a pandemic changing consumer buying behavior now more than ever – more manufacturers will likely turn to D2C ecommerce to sell directly to their customers.

 There’s work to be done that’s for sure.
 From your own distribution channels to putting in the effort to build your social media channels – but it can undoubtedly be highly successful.